katsuyoo/LightNet/README.md

 ## Major functions in LightNet

-adagrad: implementation of the Adagrad algorithm.
-adam: implementation of the Adam algorithm.
+####network related:
+Main_Template: a template script used to train CNN and MLP networks.
+net_bp: implementation of the back propagation process which is used in CNN and MLP networks.
+net_ff: implementation of the feed forward process which is used in CNN and MLP networks.
+test_net: running the network in the testing mode to evaluate the current parameters.
+train_net: running the network in the training mode to evaluate and calculate the loss and gradients.
+TrainingScript: a training template for CNN and MLP networks.

+####layers:
 bnorm: implementation of the batch normalization layer.
 conv_layer_2d: implementation of the convolution layer.
 (CUDNN enabled)
 dropout: implementation of the dropout layer.
-generate_output_filename: generate output filename based on the current parameter settings.
-im2col_ln: customized im2col function used in the pooling layer.
 linear_layer: implementation of (fully-connected) linear layer.
 (CUDNN enabled)
 lrn: implementation of the local response normalization layer.
 (CUDNN enabled)
-Main_Template: a template script used to train CNN and MLP networks.
 maxpool: implementation of the max-pooling layer.
 (CUDNN enabled)
-net_bp: implementation of the back propagation process which is used in CNN and MLP networks.
-net_ff: implementation of the feed forward process which is used in CNN and MLP networks.
-pad_data: a padding layer which is used in CNN.
 relu: implementation of the rectified linear unit function.
+sigmoid_ln: implementation of the sigmoid layer.
+tanh_ln: implementation of the tanh layer.

+####loss functions:
+softmax: implementation of the softmax layer.
+softmaxlogloss: implementation of the softmax log loss layer .

+####optimization related:
+adagrad: implementation of the Adagrad algorithm.
+adam: implementation of the Adam algorithm.
 rmsprop: implementation of the RMSProp algorithm.
 select_learning_rate: implementation of the Selective-SGD algorithm that automatically selects the optimal learning rate at the beginning or in the middle of the training.
 sgd: implementation of the stochastic gradient descent algorithm with momentum.

-sigmoid_ln: implementation of the sigmoid layer.
-softmax: implementation of the softmax layer.
-softmaxlogloss: implementation of the softmax log loss layer .
+####utility functions:
+generate_output_filename: generate output filename based on the current parameter settings.
+im2col_ln: customized im2col function used in the pooling layer.
+pad_data: a padding layer which is used in CNN.
 SwitchProcessor: a switch function between CPU and GPU.
-tanh_ln: implementation of the tanh layer.
-test_net: running the network in the testing mode to evaluate the current parameters.
-train_net: running the network in the training mode to evaluate and calculate the loss and gradients.
-TrainingScript: a training template for CNN and MLP networks.

 ## How to accelerate LightNet